-Our herds consist of Japanese-heritage, 100% Kuroge Washu bulls bred with American cows, all born and raised in the U.S. We cross these breeds to take advantage of their individual characteristics: the classic beefiness of American cows, and the tender, rich, and healthier qualities of the Wagyu.
-It's all about delivering an elevated steak eating experience.
-Luxury craft beef that's both rich and healthier, so you eat less, but eat better.
+Our herds consist of Japanese-heritage, 100% Kuroge Washu bulls.
+We cross these breeds to take advantage of their individual characteristics: the classic beefiness of American Mishima Cows and our new Jack's Creek Australian Wagyu.
+It's all about delivering an elevated steak eating experience with each farm offering the tender, rich, and healthier qualities found in Wagyu.
+Our Luxury craft beef that's both rich and healthier, so you eat less, but eat better.

 We offer the highest quality of humanely raised purebred and fullblood wagyu from independent US growers, featuring the widest assortment of specialty steaks and butcher cuts that are richly marbled with steakhouse quality and are full of flavor.